×

 When we asked expats and global nomads about the quality of medical care in Parma, they replied:

 "Parma offers a wide range of medical services for its citizens.
 The city has several hospitals, clinics, and medical centers that provide a variety of services, including general medical care, emergency services, and specialized treatments.
 The city also has a number of pharmacies and medical supply stores.
-Additionally, Parma has a number of medical professionals, such as doctors, nurses, and other healthcare professionals, who are available to provide medical care to the city's residents," said one expat.
+Additionally, Parma has a number of medical professionals, such as doctors, nurses, and other healthcare professionals, who are available to provide medical care to the city's residents," wrote one expat living in Parma.

 Are healthcare and health insurance expensive in Parma?